 Lithuania’s cinemas are well suited to foreigners.
 All the movies (except some children ones) are shown in the orginal language with Lithuanian subtitles.
 In some cases English or Russian subtitles are also available.
 This is especially true in cinema festivals that regularly shine in Lithuania’s cities.
 The most famous among those is “Kino pavasaris” that takes place every spring in Vilnius and travels around some other cities afterwards.
-There are several newer ones, like Kaunas Cinema Festival or Inconvenient Films documentaries festival.
+There are several newer ones, such as Kaunas Cinema Festival.
 The festival websites usually list languages and subtitles of particular flicks.

 Then there are “non-commercial” cinemas.
 The term “non-commercial” here is a marketing catchphrase because most of the movies shown there are made with having profit in mind, some even Hollywood production.
-However the repertoire of these cinemas largely differ from the mainstream multiplexes with more European and less famous movies shown.
+However the repertoire of these cinemas largely differ from the mainstream multiplexes with an emphasis European and less famous movies shown.
 Old movies also get screenings there.
-The quality of both video and sound is usually low in these cinemas but tickets also cost somewhat less.
+The quality of both video and sound is usually low but tickets also cost somewhat less.
 Among such cinemas there are Pasaka and Skalvija in Vilnius.

-Then there are Lithuanian-language Soviet flicks that are still regarded with nostalgic overtones by the older generation.
+Before that there were Lithuanian-language Soviet flicks (1950s-1980s) that are still regarded with nostalgic overtones by the older generation.
 Most of these are soaked in propaganda however, such as “Niekas nenorėjo mirti” (“Nobody Wanted to Die”) where the Lithuanian resistants against the Soviet occupation are portrayed to kill innocent children in cold blood.
 The very first scenes of this movie include denounciation of religion by the main character – an honest communist (a complete antithesis to the villain Lithuanian freedom fighters).

 Some Lithuanian theatre-goers used to proclaim that Lithuanian theater directors are better known abroad than at home.
 This sentence marks both the quality of Lithuanian theatre and the supposed lack of appreciation for it in Lithuania itself.
 This was always an exaggeration but the Lithuanian directors like Eimuntas Nekrošius, Oskaras Koršunovas or Rimas Tuminas are indeed regular guests at world class theatre festivals.
 Yet they are also greatly enjoyed by the Lithuanian public with some plays getting sold out weeks or months in advance.